GPS: Densmore Falls: (N 43.19037 /W 77.54924)

 Distance: Less than 100 feet from the retirement complex parking lot to the falls.

-We are not sure what stood on the Densmore Falls site.
-If you have any information, please contact us.
+I am not sure what stood on the Densmore Falls site.
+If you have any information, please contact me.

 Seabreeze Amusement Park